xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-14-wrench-keratin-and-chromatin-at-moshparty-storm-drain.md

   </a>
 </div>

 I am really sad I had to leave early, especially because it meant I missed Wrench's closing set.
-Looking at the available footage online, this show looked like a great instance of their abrasive, intense, and violent performance.
+Looking at the footage online, this show looked like a great instance of their abrasive, intense, and violent performance.
 <br><br>
-In the lead-up to this Valentine's day show, I had promised Paddy that I would join him and the band to play a rendition of 'flood' by my old band gatecrash, but I was not able to follow through on this one :( perhaps another day...
+In the lead-up to this Valentine's Day show, I had promised Paddy that I would join him and the band to play a rendition of 'flood' by my old band gatecrash, but I was not able to follow through on this one :( perhaps another day...
 In the end, they still played a really cool cover of the song, joined by Liam from Chromatin who provided vocals.

 ![wrench](/images/drainwrench1.jpg)